tomasz90/recruitment-task/README.md

 Additionally, the service keeps track of the number of API requests made for each user's login.
 This information is stored in a database with two columns: `LOGIN` and `REQUEST_COUNT`.
 The `REQUEST_COUNT` is incremented for each API call.

-You can test this service using Swagger UI available on: http://localhost:8080/swagger-ui/index.html
+You can play with this service using Swagger UI available on: http://localhost:8080/swagger-ui/index.html

 Repo also contains github actions which triggers all tests on push to master